Swiss region overwhelmingly votes for 'burqa ban'

 Early polls had suggested strong backing for both initiatives, but support fell after the government, parliament and other opponents argued they could send prices skyrocketing, limit consumer choice and might violate Switzerland's international trade obligations.

-Four French-speaking cantons, including Geneva, supported both initiatives, but the German-speaking part of the country voted massively against them, the projections showed.
+Geneva and three other French-speaking cantons supported both initiatives, but the German-speaking part of the country voted massively against them.

-Swiss voters on Sunday meanwhile emphatically backed a proposal to enshrine support for cycling in the constitution.
+Also on Sunday, Swiss voters overwhelmingly backed a proposal to enshrine support for cycling in the constitution.